adieli313/Taki-Cpp/README.md

 # Taki-Cpp
-Assignment in Advanced Cpp course
+Assignment in Advanced Cpp course.
+Class Card written in advance by the lecturer.